-The PMM Bioinformatics Core has capability for the following data analysis and workflow development, training and consultation.
+The PMM Bioinformatics Core has capability for data analysis and workflow development, training and consultation.

 Data analysis and workflow development

-The PMM Bioinformatics Core focuses on using Bioinformatics software that are well supported, well-documented, free and open source; this helps to keep things flexible and lowers costs, vendor lock-in and on-going licensing fees.The PMM Bioinformatics Core focuses on using hardware from the MGHPCC.
+The PMM Bioinformatics Core focuses on using Bioinformatics software that is well-supported, well-documented, free and open source; this helps to keep things flexible and lowers costs, vendor lock-in and on-going licensing fees.The PMM Bioinformatics Core focuses on using hardware from the MGHPCC.

-Grant Proposal Assistance - A comprehensive plan and suitable expertise for data analysis, management and visualizations can help spell “success” for grant proposals.
-The Core can provide assistance on the Bioinformatics component of research.
+Grant Proposal Assistance: A comprehensive plan and suitable expertise for data analysis, management and visualizations can spell “success” for grant proposals.
 The Core can assist with experimental design, budget planning (for required IT equipment, software licenses and effort from Bioinformatics personnel), and facilities statements and provision of letters of support.
-In addition, our Bioinformatics Core members can be project participants providing an additional level of expertise to a research proposal.
+In addition, the Bioinformatics Core members can be project participants providing an additional level of expertise to a research proposal.

-Experimental design - The core offers consultation on a range of bioinformatics topics, from project design to data analysis.
-Co-ordinated consultation services for project design of projects with other Cores or other departments is available (for example Deep Sequencing Core or the Quantitative Health Sciences Department).
+Experimental design: The core offers consultation on a range of Bioinformatics topics, from project design to data analysis.
+Co-ordinated consultation services for project design of projects with other Cores or departments is available (for example Deep Sequencing Core or the Quantitative Health Sciences Department).
 It is best to engage in experimental design consultations before experiments are carried out.

-Other types of consultation - If you want to carry out your own bioinformatics analysis but have questions along the way.
-The Core can help troubleshoot your work as needed.
+Other types of consultation: If you want to carry out your own bioinformatics analysis but have questions along the way.
+The Core can help troubleshoot as needed.